Avoid Deer Crashes

 Car-deer crashes are a year-round problem in Michigan.
-During 2013, there were 49,205 reported car-deer crashes in this state.
-That translates into one car-deer crash every nine minutes.
+During 2014, there were 45,690 reported car-deer crashes in this state.

 These crashes are at least a $130 million a year problem in this state.
 The average car-deer crash causes about $2,100 in damage, usually to the front end, often leaving the vehicle undriveable.

 Car-deer crashes are not only costly, they are deadly.
 In 2014, 6 persons were killed in crashes with deer.
 Another 1,072 were injured.
 The most serious crashes occur when motorists swerve to avoid a deer and hit another vehicle or fixed object, such as a tree.

 Several factors are combining to make the car-deer crash problem grow.
 Urban growth spreading into deer habitat and a deer population that is four times higher than 1970 combine to force deer into smaller areas and into contact with people, often in collisions with vehicles.
 The deer herd in this state is estimated at about 1.7 million.

 More than half of all car-deer crashes occur in southern lower Michigan.
 In 2014, Oakland County had the most deer/vehicle crashes with 1,750 crashes.
 The remaining top nine were Kent (1,338), Jackson (1,279 ), Lapeer (1,153), Eaton (1,077), Sanilac (1,053), Clinton (1,015), Montcalm (968), Genesee (964) and Washtenaw (952).

 IIM is a member of a coalition formed to educate the public about car-deer crashes.
 The Michigan Deer Crash Coalition distributes information each fall to heighten the public's awareness about the dangers of car-deer crashes.

 How to reduce your chance of a crash:

 Here are some tips to lessen your chances of being involved/injured in a car-deer crash: